jonathanrocher/sprint_tutorial/doc/how_to_sprint.rst

      by someone who has push rights.

   #.
 After merge, there are 3 typical cleaning steps: delete the branch on the
-     remote repositories (in github), update master locally from upstream, update master in your own fork and delete the work branch locally.::
+     remote repositories (in Github), update master locally from upstream, update master in your own fork and delete the work branch locally.::

         git checkout master